10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 Traders and religious pilgrims used to bathe in the waters.
 Nowadays, tourists and spa lovers from all over the world flock to the city to seek out the natural healing properties of its waters.

 Bath is a UNESCO World Heritage City with a population of less than 90,000, and the city welcomes over 4 million visitors every year.
 Being less than 100 miles west of London, its possible to make Bath part of a day trip from the capital, but spending a night or a weekend in Bath makes for a more flexible experience – giving you time to properly explore what this gorgeous city has to offer.

-Here you’ll discover all sorts of fun and cool things to do, from unique spa experiences to shopping on an 18th Century bridge, there’s plenty of historical landmark sightseeing and stunning scenery, activities like mini golf, plus lots of festivals and events happening all year round.
+Here you’ll discover all sorts of fun and cool things to do in Bath, from unique spa experiences to shopping on an 18th Century bridge, there’s plenty of historical landmark sightseeing and stunning scenery, activities like mini golf, plus lots of festivals and events happening all year round.

 Table of Contents

 - A good quality raincoat (it rains often in the UK)

 - A decent pair of walking shoes (there’s a lot of walking in this city)